< Back to Main Blog Posted: Aug 2024

 -

-If you fancy a gravy, skim off the fat from the cooking juices, then add wine.
-Cook on a medium heat and stir until reduced to your liking.
+If you fancy making a jus: collect the pan juices (use a separator to remove the fat); add a splash of white wine; cook on a medium heat and stir until reduced to your liking.
 Season to taste.

 -